-- a) The marathon racing system has been designed to encourage all levels of competitor from the raw beginner to top class internationals.
+a) The marathon racing system has been designed to encourage all levels of competitor from the raw beginner to top class internationals.
 Rules 4) to 19) apply to all Group A & Group C races.
 Rules 20) -33) apply to the Divisional system specifically.
 The designation GST relates to the Geoff Sanders Trophy events & races for Under 14 competitors not yet promoted to the Divisional system.
-They are ranked GS-DivA, GS-DivB & GS-DivC .
-Rules 49) 54) apply to them specifically and the scheme is explained at the end of this section after Rule 65) Under 14 Development Racing: Geoff Sanders Trophy. - b) GROUP A (Higher Level) There are five categories of race: - - These races will appear in the Racing Handbook calendar and/or the calendar published on the MRC website.
-For these races the race levy must be paid and competitors must be British Canoeing, WCA, SCA or CANI On the Water or Associate Members. (see Rule 12).
+They are ranked GS-DivA, GS-DivB & GS-DivC.
+Rules 49) - 54) apply to them specifically and the scheme is explained at the end of this section after Rule 65) - Under 14 Development Racing: Geoff Sanders Trophy.

+b) GROUP A (Higher Level) There are five categories of race: -

+- i) These races will appear in the calendar published on the MRC website.
+For these races the race levy must be paid and competitors must be Paddle UK, CW, PS or PNI On the Water or Associate Members. (see Rule 12).
 Division 7, 8 & 9 paddlers may use an Event Ticket. - ii) Divisional races registered by the Marathon Committee.
 Promotions will be calculated by the race management system (RMS) program for these races, with input from the Rankings Officer. - iii) Races and time trials registered by the Marathon Committee but not in the divisional system such as stage marathons, descents, Royal K1, Richmond K2, Thameside etc. - iv) The National Championships. - v) Promotions between divisions may take place based on the results of all group A races.